OpenSlides/OpenSlides/DEVELOPMENT.md

 ## Developing on a single service

-Go to the serivce and create a new branch (from main):
+Go to the service and create a new branch (from main):

     $ cd my-service
     $ git status  # -> on main?